The best kids experiences share three things:

 You're welcome to stay, participate, or simply watch.
 The experience is guided, so you're not expected to lead.

 Yes—mixed ages can work well.
-We'll recommend an experience that allows different levels of complexity.
+We'll recommend an experience that allows different levels of complexity and pacing.

 That's totally fine.
 There's no forced sharing or performance.
 Quiet participation is welcome.